Ranked! The 15 best Premier League players outside the top six

 Age: 22

-The struggles of centre-backs have contributed to 2018/19 being on course to break the goals-per-games record in a Premier League season – the current average is just above the high of 2.81, set in 2011/12 – but Diop has been a seldom exception.
+It’s not been a vintage campaign for centre-backs: 2018/19 is set to break the Premier League goals-per-games record, with the current average sitting just above the high of 2.81 set in 2011/12.

-The 6ft 4in Frenchman put in colossal performances against the big guns, and was singled out for praise by Mauricio Pochettino, who declared: “That’s the best I’ve seen anyone do [against Harry Kane].”
-No mean feat.
+West Ham's Diop has been an exception to the rule, putting in some monstrous displays against some of the league’s big guns.
+Spurs boss Mauricio Pochettino is a fan, having described the Frenchman’s performance against his side as “the best I’ve seen anyone do against Harry Kane”.
+High praise indeed.

 13. Joshua King (Bournemouth)